 We also liked that this pillow is fairly affordable compared to competitors’ pillows.
 Puffy cuts down on costs by using a mix of bamboo rayon and polyester for the cover rather than using a more expensive all-bamboo cover.
 The material is still very breathable and cooling, so there’s no loss in comfort from these changes.

 Puffy also offers an excellent deal to make sure you’re happy with your pillow.
 You can try it out for 101 nights with free shipping and free returns.
 If you keep the pillow, you’re covered by a lifetime warranty policy.

-What we liked: The fact that you can add or remove foam from this pillow is a huge plus.
+What stands out?
+The fact that you can add or remove foam from this pillow is a huge plus.
 You’re not limited to adding the shredded foam that the pillow comes with.
 You could, for example, add a solid pad of memory foam to give the pillow even more support.

-What could be better: The shredded foam filling is fairly breathable, but it still traps a lot of heat.
+What cons did we manage to find?
+The shredded foam filling is fairly breathable, but it still traps a lot of heat.
 There are limits to how much Puffy can do about this, but using gel-infused foam rather than standard foam would make a big difference.

 The Bear Cloud pillow is much more similar to a traditional, budget-friendly pillow than most of the other options we’ve reviewed.
 Instead of being filled with proprietary foams, it’s filled with polyester.
 The cover is also polyester as opposed to bamboo or organic cotton.

 Using polyester makes this pillow somewhat less breathable and less adjustable compared to other pillows for side sleepers.
 On the other hand, it also allows Bear to sell its pillows at a fraction of the price.
 The Cloud pillow comes in a two-pack, and that pack costs less than a lot of single pillows we looked at.
 While there’s no warranty policy, you still get a sleep trial of up to 100 nights.